lhtPeking/Machine-based-Composition/README.md

 </b>

-And also its companion heatmap, which provides additional insights into the **characteristics** of a piece of music.
+And also its companion heatmap, which provides additional insights into the **characteristics** of a piece of music:

 </b>
 ![UMAP-example](./Results/Example-Heatmap-additional.png)
 </b>